jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 ## Phase 0: Getting Started

-Inside your product directory, on the same level as your backend, clone the frontend starter from [address].
-Change the name of this directory to `frontend`

-So you should now have a `frontend` and a `backend` directory.

-Test your frontend by navigating into your directory and running `npm install` and then `npm start`.
+`cd` into your frontend directory and run `npm install`.
+Then run `npm start` to confirm that your frontend runs correctly.

 ### Explore the frontend application